Hydro-Québec - Issue of Medium Term Notes 3.60% Due September 1, 2033 on the Canadian Market

 News provided byHydro-Québec

-The lead manager for this issue is Scotia Capital Inc. with BMO Nesbitt Burns Inc. and National Bank Financial Inc. acting as co-lead managers, and Casgrain & Company Limited, CIBC World Markets Inc., Desjardins Securities Inc., Laurentian Bank Securities Inc., RBC Dominion Securities Inc. and The Toronto-Dominion Bank, acting as other managers.
+The lead manager for this issue is National Bank Financial Inc. with Desjardins Securities Inc. and The Toronto-Dominion Bank acting as co-lead managers, BMO Nesbitt Burns Inc., Casgrain & Company Limited, CIBC World Markets Inc., Laurentian Bank Securities Inc., RBC Dominion Securities Inc. and Scotia Capital Inc. acting as other managers.

+This is the first additional tranche of notes, Series 0092, issued initially on January 15, 2026 and the total aggregate principal amount of notes outstanding under this Series now amounts to C$1,500,000,000.

 SOURCE Hydro-Québec